 It is sweet, spicy, salty and a bit acidic with the most delicious curry undertone!

 To make this Teriyaki Sweet Potato Avocado Rice Bowl, you will need (+salt/pepper):

 yellow curry powder

-HOW TO MAKE A SWEET POTATO RICE AND AVOCADO BOWL
+HOW TO MAKE A VEGAN TERIYAKI BUDDHA BOWL

 Step 1: Make the sauce and place in the fridge to marry the flavors and thicken.

 Step 3: While the rice is cooking, chop up your sweet potatoes and get them ready to roast in the oven.
 Bake for 20-25 minutes or until browned.

 Step 4: Assemble your bowls, add sliced green onion, sesame seeds, avocado and drizzle lots of Curry Teriyaki sauce all over.
 For an extra kick, add red pepper flakes.